Androz2091/discord-giveaways/README.md

 });
 ```

 -   **options.content**: the text of the embed when the giveaway is paused.
+You can [access giveaway properties](https://github.com/Androz2091/discord-giveaways#access-giveaway-properties-in-messages).
 -   **options.unPauseAfter**: the number of milliseconds after which the giveaway will automatically unpause.
 -   **options.embedColor**: the color of the embed when the giveaway is paused.